 We suggest testing both of the strategies, continue filling in your diary, and finding out the approach that works best for you.

-On average, the optimal CBD daily dosage is 1-6 mg of CBD per 10 lbs (or 5 kg) of the body weight.
+On average, the optimal daily CBD dosage for sleep is 1-6 mg of CBD per 10 lbs (or 5 kg) of the body weight.
 However, pay attention to the fact that CBD oils come with different content of pure CBD components.
 For example, our CBD oil for sleep comes in a 30 ml bottle that may differ in CBD strength (500, 1000, or 3500 mg of pure CBD inside).
 The more CBD component is in the product you are using, the less dosage you need to achieve the effect.

 Let’s make some simple calculations using our 30 ml oil of 500 mg of CBD as an example.